 First I baked the potatoes in a bed of kosher salt.
 I became a fan of baking my potatoes in kosher salt a few years ago.
 It creates a nice crisp skin and very moist flesh as well the flavor is really outstanding without being over salty.
-After I baked the potatoes, I scooped out their bright orange flesh and mixed it with some fried pancetta, sauteed green onions, a little butter and sour cream and a handful of freshly grated gouda.
+After I baked the potatoes, I scooped out their bright orange flesh and mixed it with some fried pancetta, sauteed green onions, a little butter, and sour cream and a handful of freshly grated gouda.
 After re-baking the stuffed potato skins until warm, I topped each one with a slight dollop of chipotle sour cream.
 The spicy cream was a great companion to the salty pancetta and nutty gouda.
 It was a party in our mouths!!
-This is perfect with a roasted pork roast or a grilled steak, yet, it is filling enough to stand on it’s own.
+This is perfect with a roasted pork roast or a grilled steak, yet, it is filling enough to stand on its own.

-Recipe: Twice Baked Sweet Potatoes with Chipotle Cream
+Twice Baked Sweet Potatoes with Chipotle Cream

 3 medium sweet potatoes, scrubbed clean, dried and small holes pricked throughout